genjose12345/genjose12345/README.md

 # Hello, I'm Jose Rodriguez

-Aspiring software developer with a strong foundation in Computer Science, hands-on project experience, and a passion for creating innovative solutions.
-Skilled in Java and Python, with a focus on building practical applications and a keen interest in AI and software engineering.
+Aspiring AI and cloud developer with a deep fascination for artificial intelligence and distributed systems, driven by the goal of advancing both AI technology and cloud computing through innovative solutions.
+Skilled in Python and cloud platforms, with a focus on developing intelligent systems and scalable architectures, passionate about contributing to the next generation of AI and cloud infrastructure breakthroughs.

 ## Bio